scottnuma/robotext/README.md

 ## Install Python3
-Install Python3 (not Python2.7) [here](http://getpython3.com/diveintopython3/installing-python.html) if you don't have it.
+Install Python 3 ( not Python 2.7 ) [here](http://getpython3.com/diveintopython3/installing-python.html) if you don't have it.

-If you don't know if you have it:
+If you don't know if you have it, open up command line with the following:
-First open command line:

 Macs:

 1. cmd+spacebar
 2. Type "Terminal"

 Windows:

 1. Open the windows search by hitting the Windows button
 2. Search for "Command Prompt" and open it

+Both

 3. In terminal type "python3" then hit return